chu-mirror/litar/README.md

 Basically, all work that programmers do is writing text.

-The traditional unit of text is file, text of different types is saved in seperated files, but sometimes, it might take too much energy to create a new file.
+The traditional unit of text is file, text of different types is saved in seperate files, but sometimes, it might take too much energy to create a new file.
 Like, you want to insert a build time information to your code whenever you build your program.
 To do that, you might write a simple sed script and put that to Makefile.
-Here is the problem, sed operate on the whole file, so you have to make sure that the sed script won't influence the other parts of the file.
-To solve that, you might seperate that part of code to a new file, use a function to encapsulate it or simply store the information in a macro or a variable and pass back to the original file.
+Here is a problem, sed operate on the whole file, so you have to make sure that the sed script won't influence the other parts of the file.
+To solve that problem, you might move that part of code to a new file, use a function to encapsulate it or simply store the information in a macro or a variable and pass back to the original file.
 You can see all the extra efforts made here.